The Kansas Open Records Act

 Reasonable fees, not exceeding actual cost, may be charged for access to records, copies of records, and staff time for processing your request.

 Requesting a record

-Andy Foat is the designated official Custodian of Public Records, and requests for inspection and copies of records should be directed to him.
+Jen Arbuthnot is the designated official Custodian of Public Records, and requests for inspection and copies of records should be directed to her.

 The University of Kansas asks that you submit a written request to obtain public records.
 Please include the following information in your request:

 - Mailing address

 - Email address

 - A specific description of the records you are requesting.
 Make your request as specific as possible to expedite the process.